[Skip to Content]

 Electronic entries only (no mailed hard copies) will be accepted.

-Books, short stories, and poetry must have been written by entrant and published during 2023.
+Books, short stories, and poetry must have been written by entrant and published during 2024.
 The work may not be entered if it was issued or broadcast prior to the contest year via a different publication or media outlet and was submitted in a previous NFPW affiliate communications contest.
 Exception: If, for example, a published non-fiction piece was reworked and turned into a novel or a vehicle of different scope or in a different medium of expression serving to place it in another category, that work would be acceptable.

 Books that are ghostwritten by entrant or written under a pseudonym and do not include entrant’s name require a one-page statement: describe entrant’s role.
-For fiction for adult reader books recommend a one-page statement: describe what type of book genre it is intended to be (romance novel, historical fiction, etc.).

 Books may be professionally published or self-published but must have an ISBN.